0

 "Tell me about a time you coached or mentored a team member to help them develop their skills.
 What was the situation, and what was the outcome?"

-Behavioral Interview Questions for Nurses
+Questions for Nurses

-Behavioral interview questions for nurses should assess their clinical skills, patient care abilities, and overall fit for the role.
+Behavioral questions for nurses should assess their clinical skills, patient care abilities, and overall fit for the role.

 Competency